 Sedentary behaviour is defined by taking part in little to no physical activity.
-A sedentary lifestyle consists of excessive periods of sitting or lying down whilst engaging in activity such as reading, watching television or using a mobile phone or computer for most of the day.
+A sedentary lifestyle consists of excessive periods of sitting or lying down whilst engaging in activities such as reading, watching television or using a mobile phone or computer.

 - Changes to metabolism, where our bodies may struggle to break down sugars and fats

-- Weakening of bones which may lead to osteoporosis
+- The weakening of bones, which may lead to osteoporosis

 - Loss of muscle strength and flexibility due to not regularly using our muscles

 Other potential health risks include: